Auriculocondylar syndrome

 Symptoms related to the syndrome mainly affect the ears and jaw of individuals with the condition.

-Individuals may have external ears that resemble question marks or absent, smaller ears than average.
+Individuals may have external ears that resemble question marks or are absent, smaller ears than average.
 Narrow hearing canals may also be present leading to possible hearing loss.

 Other possible unique facial features of the syndrome include facial asymmetry and puffy cheeks.